andrejusk/serverless-storage-demo/README.md

 Cloud Bucket, which notifies the `ingest` service through the `upload` Pub/Sub topic.

-Successful uploads are saved to the `processed` Cloud Bucket, and can kick off additional workloads through the `ingest` topic.
+Successful uploads are saved to the `process` Cloud Bucket, and can kick off additional workloads through the `ingest` topic.
-Further processing notifies consumers using the `processed` topic.
+Further processing notifies consumers using the `process` topic.

 # Source